XevoInc/ws/README.md

 - What build system they use (currently supports `meson` and `cmake`).
 - What dependencies they have on other projects managed by `ws`.
 - Any special environment variables they need.
+- Any special builder options needed (e.g. `-DCMAKE_` type of options).
+These options are passed straight through into each build system without modification.

 The syntax is as follows:
 ```